Are you a new seller trying to find eBay niche products to sell?

 eBay Seller A is dropshipping cameras between Amazon and eBay.
 He copies the text description from Amazon to his eBay listings.

-He includes an image gallery which shows the camera in different views, etc…
+- He includes an image gallery which shows the camera in different views,

 Seller A is adding no value to anyone – if his eBay business closed, nobody would miss it.

-On the other side, seller B creates real value – According to a study by eBay, the first thing a buyer usually does on eBay is try to learn about the product space.
+On the other side, seller B creates real value – According to a study by eBay on how to optimize eBay listings, the first thing a buyer usually does on eBay is try to learn about the product space.
 Looking to understand – “What is important in this category of products?”

 Seller B is providing value by adding information and valuable content that did not exist on the original Amazon listing.
-If his eBay business closed, he would be missed by the segment of customers who found that extra info helpful when buying their camera.
+If his eBay business shuts down, he would be missed by the segment of customers who found that extra info helpful when buying their camera.

 Now let me ask you another question –